awesto/django-shop/docs/getting-started.rst

         author = models.CharField(max_length=255)
         cover_picture = models.ImageField()
         isbn = models.CharField(max_length=255)

+        class Meta:
+            ordering = ['author']

+.. note:: The only limitation is that your product subclass must define a ``Meta`` class.

 Like a normal Django Model, you might want to register it to the admin interface to allow easy edition by your users.
 In an admin.py file::